quiltedhills/htfc3-kubejs_patches/README.md

 • Rubberwood Logs now have a 50% chance to not drop as an item when broken <br/>
 • Decreased output of all Rubberwood Planks recipes <br/>
 • Swapped out some of the gems that the Rare Gems ore vein has to more useful ones <br/>
+• Bladders are no longer a guaranteed drop from lots of animals, and instead follow the drop chances written in the TFC guidebook.
+The exceptions are Hippos and Bisons, which retained a 100% drop chance. <br/>
 • Micromissiles found in loot chests now only have 5 shots instead of 100 <br/>
 • Micromissiles and Tool Boxes are now more expensive to make <br/>
 • LPG can now be used as Blaze Burner fuel <br/>